Faculty

 1. Smith TT, Koopmeiners JS, Tessier KM, Davis EM, Conklin CA. Randomized trial of low-nicotine cigarettes and transdermal nicotine.
 American Journal of Preventive Medicine 57 (4), 515-524

-3. Perkins, Kenneth A., Cynthia A. Conklin, & Michele D. Levine (2008).Cognitive-behavioral therapy for smoking cessation: a practical guidebook to the most effective treatments.
+3. Perkins KA, Conklin CA & Levine MD.
+(2008).Cognitive-behavioral therapy for smoking cessation: A practical guidebook to the most effective treatments.
 Taylor & Francis.

 Education Interests